AndrewSRea/My_Learning_Port/Bootstrap/Components/Tooltips/README.md

 ### Disabled elements

 Elements with the `disabled` attribute aren't interactive, meaning users cannot focus, hover, or click them to trigger a tooltip (or popover).
-As a workaround, you'll want to triggeer the tooltip from a wrapper `<div>` or `<span>`, ideally made keyboard-focusable using `tabindex="0"`.
+As a workaround, you'll want to trigger the tooltip from a wrapper `<div>` or `<span>`, ideally made keyboard-focusable using `tabindex="0"`.
 ```
 <span class="d-inline-block" tabindex="0" data-bs-toggle="tooltip" title="Disabled tooltip">
     <button class="btn btn-primary" type="button" disabled>Disabled button</button>